-Too often, people are wrongly convicted of a homicide or sexual assault because of the lack of DNA tests or contamination of the DNA samples used in court.
-At Buting, Williams & Stilling, S.C., in Brookfield and Glendale, Wisconsin, we understand how to use and challenge DNA evidence effectively.
-We will fight to have your case retried or dismissed, depending on your circumstances.
+Buting, Williams & Stilling, S.C., has offices in Brookfield and Glendale, Wisconsin, and serves clients throughout the area, including those in Waukesha.
+We understand how to use and challenge DNA evidence effectively.
+We will fight to have your case retried or dismissed, depending on the specific circumstances.
+Do not hesitate to call us at 262-923-8761 to schedule a free initial consultation.

-Some attorneys do not understand how to use DNA effectively in a case.
+Some lawyers do not understand how to use DNA effectively in a case.
 They assume that apparently incriminating DNA evidence is valid and do not challenge the test findings.
-At our firm , the attorneys know that DNA evidence is not always accurate.
+At our firm, the attorneys know that DNA evidence is not always accurate.
 The sample may have been contaminated by the police or in the lab.
 Samples of bone, teeth and hair shafts do not always provide conclusive evidence.

 We examine the chain of custody, lab notes, computer printouts, testing reports and other documents to determine if the DNA evidence is acceptable or if we should file a motion to suppress.
 In some cases, the charges against our client will be dropped and the case dismissed, if we are successful at challenging the DNA evidence.